MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-performance-problems-in-windows.md

 :::image type="content" source="media/troubleshoot-performance-problems-in-windows/system-logical-components.png" alt-text="Screenshot of the system logical components.":::

 We have already mapped a few performance monitor objects to the physical resource.
-In addition, we must remember that Windows is split into two major areas: **Kernel** and **User mode**.
+In addition, we must remember that Windows is split into two major areas: **Kernel** and **User** mode.

 **Kernel** refers to the operating system (OS) and drivers (this also includes your antivirus filter driver).
 The kernel is represented in Windows by a logical construct called **System Process**, which always has the process ID `4`.
 For security reasons, this area is strongly protected.
 Even with inbox tools like Performance Monitor, we can only get a little information from it.
 For example, we can see how much nonpaged pool we're using, but we don't know who's using it.

-**User mode** is where we run all applications (modern Appx, services, and executables).
+**User** mode is where we run all applications (modern Appx, services, and executables).
 With Performance Monitor, we can get information about each process.

 ## Introduce the 18 most important counters